Chen Yu (actress): Early life

 Chen Yu was born on 7 May 1994, in Taiwan, into a family of five.
 Her father is an audio recording engineer, her mother is a voice actress, and she has two older brothers.
-After graduating from the Department of Theater Arts at Chinese Culture University, Chen Yu has been involved in performing since childhood, due to his experiences of participating in cartoon voice acting.
-During high school, she was active in school events and activities, taking advantage of the opportunity of performing in the strict private school she attended.
+She graduated from the Department of Theater Arts at Chinese Culture University.
+Chen Yu has been involved in performing since childhood, participating in cartoon voice acting.
+During high school, she was active in school events and activities, taking advantage of the opportunity of performing in the private school she attended.
 "At school with such strict rules, joining in practicing dancing and rehearsing is the time to 'take a breath'."
-She said in the interview with Flipped Education that she enjoyed participating in group works and performing on the stage.
+She said in an interview with Flipped Education that she enjoyed participating in group works and performing on the stage.

 However, Chen Yu did not think of becoming an actress before getting into college.
 In fact, she had decided to study biology or chemistry due to her academic performance in those subjects.
 When applying for colleges, Chen Yu put Department of Theater Arts as her last choice on the list only because her mother graduated from the department.
 Walking on the acting path out of coincidence, Chen Yu met her abecedarian, Yen Ling Hsu, just after getting into college.
-Professor Hsu had not only enlightened her in performing but also impacted her sense of values.
+Professor Hsu not only enlightened her in performing but also impacted her sense of values.

 Being brought up by a domestic worker in the family, Chen Yu initially had a difficult relationship with her parents.
 Chen Yu had been raised like a boy, like her two brothers.
 She thought "Between working and taking care of children, my parents chose the former."
 After growing up, Chen Yu gradually reconciled with her parents.
 She started to consider her mother as an advice-giver, and her father as a problem-solver.
 Chen Yu has been deeply influenced by her family.
 Chen Yu shared her father’s words in her interview: "Life is like a sponge.
 You need to learn as long as you can because you don’t know when things will come in handy."